Chapter 7:

 “And remember,” he added, “even just a small hiccup could ruin the whole thing.
 So try to play as clean as possible, okay?”

-He nodded, adjusted the gain one last time, and hit record.
+He gestured awkwardly, adjusted the gain one last time, and hit record.
+The band played, exactly as they had that night, careful not to miss a single note.

 “All right, good news, bad news,” he said.
 “Good news, the main track’s clean.
 No glitches there.”